andrewdavidmackenzie/flow/docs/introduction/status.md

 There has pretty good overall test coverage (> 82%) that allows for safer refactoring.

-The docs are reasonably extensive but a bit out of date in places, but I have issues created to cover most of the most significant docs improvements needed.
+The docs are reasonably extensive but can always be improved.
+They probably need "real users" (not the author) to try to use them and flow to make the next round of improvements.
+There are issues in the repo and the [project](https://github.com/users/andrewdavidmackenzie/projects/2/views/1) related to improving docs.

-The project continues to evolve in [the flow repo](https://github.com/andrewdavidmackenzie) with myself as the only contributor.
+I moved some GUI/IDE experimentation into a separate repo that uses the `flowclib`  and `flowrlib` libs.

-I moved some GUI/IDE experimentation into a separate repo that uses the `flowclib`  and `flowrlib` libs from here, and that is the biggest area needing work in order to showcase `flow` and make it more visual and easy to follow for folks.
+The intention is to re-start some GUI experimentation with `egui` or `iced` rust GUI libraries when 1.0 is released.